frank-shema/SBAS/README.md

    ./mvnw spring-boot:run
    ```

-   The application will start with the H2 in-memory database and will be accessible at http://localhost:8080.
+   The application will start with the PostgreSQL database and will be accessible at http://localhost:8080.

-3. Access the H2 console at http://localhost:8080/h2-console with the following credentials:
+3. Make sure you have PostgreSQL running locally with the following configuration:
-   - JDBC URL: `jdbc:h2:mem:accountingdb`
+   - Database: `accountingdb`
-   - Username: `sa`
+   - Username: `postgres`
-   - Password: `password`
+   - Password: `postgres`

 ### Production Setup